Method-man/NetworkProbeAgent/README.txt

-zdrojové kódy diplomová práce Univerzity Hradec Králové
+Source code of diploma thesis at the Univerzity of Hradec Králové

-- pro spusteni je potreba nainstalovany winpcap a Java 32bit
-- vygenerovane device-list.txt odesilat prosim autorovi projektu
+Minimal requirements:
+- installed Java 32bit version (because of 32bit version network jar library)
+- allowed sharing on firewall
+- allowed network discovery and network in private state

+Please, send generated logs (device-list.txt) to author.
+Thank You.